phillipclarke29/terraformexample/README.md

 3. Run terraform init
 4. Run terraform plan - look for no errors
 5. Run terraform apply and confirm with "yes"
-6. See all the good stuff being built in azure
+6. Watch the build in azure cli

 ###  Then ....